Considering divorce? This article contains information on the most fundamental aspects of Texas divorce law.

 In oral discovery, witnesses with information that will affect the divorce case will be examined under oath.

-However, if both parties can’t reach a settlement, the divorce will go before a judge or jury.
+Please note that divorce mediation in Texas is always non-binding: you and your spouse are not required to reach a settlement.
+The neutral mediator does not have the authority to compel you to settle your case on terms that you are uncomfortable with or that you find unacceptable.
+If the mediation process is not working in your case, then you can simply walk away from the table: your divorce will instead go before a judge or jury.
 Texas is the only state that allows jury trials to make decisions regarding child custody.
 One of the parties in the divorce can request a jury.
 Otherwise, a judge will make the decision.

 Property Division in a Texas Divorce